 To fix a leaky outdoor faucet, you need to do the following steps:

-- Try to tight retaining nut
+• Try to tight retaining nut

-- Replace old with new washer assembly
+• Replace the old with a new washer assembly.

-- The wiper blade should be changed.
+• The wiper blade should be changed.

 Keep records of the pieces as you remove the faucet to replace them in the correct sequence.

-- Take off the vacuum breaker cap
+• Take off the vacuum breaker cap.

 Remove the vacuum breaker cap to get access to the parts beneath.
 Using a pair of screwdrivers, pry from both sides.

-- Replace vacuum breaker
+• Replace vacuum breaker

 Why does my outside faucet leak from the top?

 Your outside faucet leaks from the top because you have a problem with the anti-siphon valve (the plastic parts) and usually need to replace the plastic fitting and plunger.
-See video how to fix the leak:
+See the video on how to fix the leak: